BoldGrid/boldgrid-backup/readme.txt

 * Protect important backups by excluding them from retention settings.
 * Download and Upload backups using protected links, which makes transferring a website from one host to another an much easier process.

+== Getting Started & Support ==

+If you have any questions on getting started with BoldGrid Backup, please visit our [Getting Started Guide](https://www.boldgrid.com/support/boldgrid-backup/).
+We also suggest joining our [Team Orange User Group community](https://www.facebook.com/groups/BGTeamOrange) for free support, tips and tricks.

 == Screenshots ==

 1. Easily schedule backups using Cron or WP Cron.
 Set a time of day, select the days of the week, and BoldGrid Backup will automate backups for you.
 You will receive an email after each backup has been completed.